mmguberina/HUMROgroup5/README.md

 This variable is the offset by which the rectangle moves in pixels.
 It is most certainly too slow on HD, but it is nice on a small 640x480 resolution.
 Furthemore, this variables changes the step size when adjusting the rectangle size.

+# Running our trained networks
+To run those, you first need to download them.
+The smaller network is available at https://drive.google.com/file/d/1_jNsGdboyXH6-c4XHjnWxAOINuGfAFCF/view?usp=sharing , and the larger at https://drive.google.com/file/d/1QjUIQbMeLW-58GiZtP7KQ2B0i0YGzZYN/view?usp=sharing .
+To use them, fix the paths in the code.
+Also, change the camera device in the inference process if desired.